 Due to our limited resources and capabilities, we will have to decide to focus on developing a limited number of product candidates.
 As a result, we may forego or delay pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial product candidates or profitable market opportunities.
 Our spending on research and development programs and product candidates for specific indications may not yield any commercially viable products.
-If we do not accurately evaluate the commercial potential or target market for a particular product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.
+If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.